 - 1-2 cans rotel tomatoes with green chiles

-- Cook and season beef, drain and keep in pan.
+- Cook and season beef, drain and keep in a pan.

-- Pour salsa in a blender and mix until smooth (this is an optional step, skip if you like the chunks)
+- Pour salsa into a blender and mix until smooth (this is an optional step, skip if you like the chunks)

-- Put salsa, Rotel and Velveeta cheese in the skillet and stir until incorporated, melted and heated through.
-Serve immediately or place in warm crock pot for any function.
+- Put salsa, Rotel, and Velveeta cheese in the skillet and stir until incorporated, melted, and heated through.
+Serve immediately or place in a warm crock pot for any function.